 Tropic Hut didn't win a trophy, but we didn't really expect to.
 Sure, it would have been terrific to win something, but this was our very first wings competition.
 Let's not get ahead of ourselves.

 We may not have won a trophy according to the judges, but we're plenty satisfied to know we beat most of the Cookers in sales.
 After the event, Jarvis found out Tropic Hut was one of the top four Cookers in sales volume.
 We sold 24 cases of wings.
 Each case weighed 40 pounds, which means we went through 960 pounds - almost half a ton of wings!
-The top volume Cooker only went through 3 more cases than Tropic Hut, and they've been at this game almost a decade.
+The top volume Cooker only sold 3 more cases than we did, and they've been at this game almost a decade.